s9w/experimental_concurrency/readme.md

 - Creating a thread is very costly compared to all other thread operations
 - Latencies for inter-thread communication via synchronization primitives is in the range of one or a few microseconds
 - Latency of a spinlock is about an order of magnitude faster
-- All synchroniation primitives exhibited identical latency times in uncontended workload
+- All synchroniation primitives exhibited nearly identical latency times in uncontended workload
 - Under contention, more specialized operations (atomics) performed better
-- If latencies are very important, be mindful of your CPU architecture
+- If low latencies are *very* important, be mindful of your CPU architecture and topology